qteatime/kate/docs/source/user/manual/gaming/storage.rst

 ``Free`` in the storage summary.

-When you're running out of space, you may get a notification alert about it, along with a :ref:`low-space indicator` in the resource indicator bar.
+When you're running out of space, you may get a notification alert about it, along with a :ref:`low-space indicator <resource indicator icons>` in the resource indicator bar.

 .. important::